phil-mansfield/symphony/docs/source/symlib_documentation.rst

     Returns an array of the scale factors, :math:`a(z)`, of each of snapshot.
 Sorted from earliest to latest.

-    The scale factor arrays of two simulations in different suites may be very different from one another.
-The scale factor arrays of two simulations in the same suite may be slightly different from one another, depending on whether simulations needed to be restarted midway through.
+    The scale factor arrays of two simulations in different suites may be different from one another.
+The scale factor arrays of two simulations in the same suite sometimes also slightly differ, depending on whether simulations needed to be restarted midway through.

     :param str sim_dir: The directory of the target host halo.
     :rtype: ``np.array`` containing the scale factors of each snapshot in the simulation